Creator-Codie-afk/AI-OS-Project/README.md

 - **README.md:** This file, containing an overview and instructions for the project.
 ## Contributing

-Contributions are welcome!
+C ontributions are welcome!
 Please open an issue or submit a pull request for any improvements or new features.

 ## License